 The Marriott Bonvoy Brilliant card has a sign-up bonus of 75,000 points after spending $3,000 in the first 3 months.
 It also has an annual fee of $450 (NOT waived the first year).

 This card earns 6x points per $1 spent on Marriott purchases.
 It also earns 3x points at Restaurants and on Airfare (booked directly with the airline).
 You will also earn 2x points on all other purchases.
-This card’s earning structure was carried over from the old SPG Luxury Card.
-It also gives you more chances to earn points compared to the Marriott Bonvoy Boundless Card.
+This card’s earning structure gives you more chances to earn points than the Marriott Bonvoy Boundless Card.
 It’s also the best earning structure among the non-business Marriott cards.

 Existing Marriott Bonvoy cardmembers can register to earn 25,000 points for every $25,000 in eligible purchases on the card.
 This can be done up to four times per year.
 However, given the value of Marriott points, I don’t recommend registering.

 This is the most obvious and basic way to redeem Marriott points.
 To determine how much a night is worth in points, you can use the table below:

 Transfer partners are a lesser known redemption option for this card.
 More than 40 airlines are partners with Marriott, including United, Emirates, Delta, China Eastern, and Lufthansa.
 The transfer ratio is three Marriott points per one airline mile.

 As a Tier IV travel card, the Brilliant card includes some benefits that can make life easier when away from home.
 You can justify the card’s annual fee with enough use of the perks.